tuanlamit/python-netmiko-script-1/README.md

 # python-netmiko-script-1
+Everything mentioned below is running on Ubuntu 22.04.

 This script netmiko_telnet_wr+sho_run.py does telnet to Cisco routers, does "wr" and "sho run", then saves the outputs locally.

 Reason for using telnet is because this script was executed within a lab environment with no access to the outside internet.